All Grade Calculator

 Cumulative GPA Calculator

-The cumulative GPA calculator at allgradecalculator.com averages your performance across every semester of your degree, weighted by credit hours.
-Add a row for every course you've completed (or are currently taking), select the letter grade or enter the percentage, and the calculator returns your overall GPA — the number admissions committees, scholarship boards and employers actually look at.
+The Cumulative GPA Calculator averages your grades across every semester of your degree, weighted by credit hours.
+Add a row for each course you have completed or are currently taking, choose the letter grade or enter the percentage, and your overall GPA appears on the 4.0 scale.
+This is the figure that graduate schools and scholarship boards usually ask for.
+Results are educational estimates, so confirm your official cumulative GPA with your registrar before using it on an application.

 Grade input: